Ecumenical Catholic Communion: History

-Francis Krebs

 Francis Krebs (born December 12, 1946) became the new presiding bishop of the ECC.
 Krebs was nominated for presiding bishop and then elected to that post at the 2014 synod of the Ecumenical Catholic Communion in Denver, Colorado.
 He took office on September 18, 2015, replacing Bishop Peter Elder Hickman, the founding bishop and presiding bishop from 2003 to 2015.
 His commissioning was held at Eden Theological Seminary on September 18, 2015.
 With his election, the Office of Presiding Bishop moved to St. Louis.

 Krebs had grown up as a Roman Catholic, receiving his bachelor's degree from Cardinal Glennon College and continued his seminary training at Kenrick Seminary, both in St. Louis.
 He was ordained in the Roman Catholic Archdiocese of St. Louis in 1972.
 Krebs served as a Roman Catholic priest for 18 years as a parish pastor at St. Ann, Pius the Fifth and Sts.
 Peter & Paul.
 He left ministry in the Roman Catholic Church in 1990.
 He worked for a St. Louis-based behavioral health firm as a management consultant.
 During this time, Krebs met and married his partner.
 As a married gay man, he could not return to the Roman Catholic priesthood, but Krebs desired to return to priestly ministry.

+In 2025, it would have 40 churches and 5,500 members in 4 countries.